jlleongarcia/jlleongarcia/content/blog/py-z-stock-vs-flat.md

 If you have a look at the data, its clear that the trend (at least the nominal value), tends to be upwards.

-But there are moments where the price and rental price dont grow, or even decrease.
+But there are moments where the price and rental price dont grow, or **even decrease**.

 It also happens with interest rates!

-There are 2 very simple ways to model this:
+I thought about **2 very simple ways** to model this:

 1. Constant growth, whatever you decide, ignoring the big ups and downs, which should be more or less precise on the long run (if you get right the rates, ofc)
 2. To make something cooler, how about: